loginom/loginom-help-en-omegat/data/setup/system-requirements.md

 ## Loginom Integrator

-The component is operated in the application form for Internet Information Services (IIS) and gives an opportunity to publish own web services.
+The component is operated in the application form for Internet Information Services (IIS) and gives an opportunity to publish your own web services.

 | Component | Minimum | Recommended |
 |:--------- |:-------------|:------------- |